 The mother has a plan.
 She will let her daughter make her own decision and deal with the consequences.

 The big struggle scene contains a blood substitute in the form of purple liquid that, when drained from the jar, renders the jar transparent and ordinary.

 For Rosamund this is a complete let-down.
 She realises she hasn’t examined the jar properly.
 If she had, she might have realised the colour belongs to the liquid, not to the glass.
 She realises she has made the wrong decision when Maria Edgeworth includes another painful step in the story: She has been looking forward to an outing with her father and brother, but now he refuses to take her because she is ‘slip-shod’.

-Rosamund is punished for two main reasons: For making the impractical choice and also for not standing by her decision.
-“You made your bed, now lie in it,” she is basically told.
+Rosamund receives punishment for two main reasons: For making the impractical choice and also for not standing by her decision.
+“You made your bed, now lie in it.”

 This is a lesson quite often doled out to girls and young women in stories.
 Take “The Frog Princess” as the O.G. fairytale example.
 The Frog Princess also chose a pretty thing (her golden ball returned to her) in exchange for her body and her life.
 Yet the message in almost all the versions of this disturbing fairytale is the same as presented in this one: “You made your decision, girl.
 Now deal with the consequences.
 You may never change your mind, even if you realise the entirety of the consequences of your decision become apparent only after you have made it.”